 Tip 2: Save on interpreting costs

 Interpreting is one of those expenses that can get out of control pretty quickly.
 There is no workaround, you just need to provide interpretation for guests that don’t share the same language as your speakers.

 Unfortunately, many event managers still rely on outdated interpreting solutions like on site interpreters and traditional audio hardware.
 This leads to over-complicated logistics, higher than necessary costs and wasted resources.
 So, what’s the solution?

 Switch to new, more cost-efficient technology

-The good news is that now you can simultaneously translate any event using an app such as Interactio and stream it right into your attendees’ phone or tablet.
-How do you save money with this app?
+The good news is that now you can simultaneously translate any event using apps like Interactio, streaming it right into your attendees’ smartphone or tablet.
+So, how does this app save money?

 ✓ You don’t have to rent or buy traditional interpretation hardware.